0x4447-office/0x4447_webpage_documentation/docs/products/cloud/aws-marketplace/rsyslog-server.md

 ## Security

-Our product is configured to only allow Guest access, meaning there are no user accounts.
-This makes is very straight forward for users to mount the drive and share data across the company.

-But this means that **you can't have the server deployed in a public network with a public IP**.
-You need to deploy the server in a private network, and use a VPN server to access it.

-This way the Samba-server can be accessed only thought a VPN connection.
-If you are looking for an affordable VPN server we can recommend the [openvpn-server](https://aws.amazon.com/marketplace/pp/B0839R5C7Z).
+Our product is configured to allow any server to send logs to it.
+The data will be sent over an ecrypted connection, but there is not credential system to prevent instances to send data.
+For this reason, this product should not be acessible from the public internet.
+It was designed to be deployed in a private subnet within a VPC, to allow only local servers to send logs to it.

+You can block traffic and instances using ACL rules at the VPC or instance level.

 ## Resilience